 Substances/issues are initially assigned to the Under Study list by a consensus of the voting Committee membership and can be added to or removed from the list throughout the year, as appropriate.
-A variety of factors are used in this selection process, including prevalence, use, number of workers exposed, availability of scientific data, existence/absence of a BEI, age of a BEI, input from the public, etc. Once a substance or issue has been identified by the Committee for review, a list of substances/issues under study are published by February 1 each year in the ACGIH Annual Reports of the Committees on TLVs and BEIs, the annual TLVs and BEIs book, and on the ACGIH website (http://www.acgih.org/tlv-bei-guidelines/documentation-publications-and-data/under-study-list).
-This Under Study list is published to serve as notification to stakeholders and to solicit comments and data.
-Changes to the Under Study list are posted on the ACGIH website.
+A variety of factors are used in this selection process, including ability to be absorbed through the skin, prevalence, use, number of workers exposed, availability of scientific data, existence/absence of a BEI, age of a BEI, input from the public, etc.